 To save a gradient in a separate group, select it and click the Add to Favorites button.
 To delete a gradient from the Favorites group, select it and click the Remove from Favorites button.

 You can also select a color directly from the image.
-To do this, activate the Eyedropper tool and left-click any point of the image, including drawn strokes.
+To do this, enable the Eyedropper tool and left-click any point of the image, including drawn strokes.

-When you click on the image with the eyedropper, it displays a Color Ring with 5 sectors that shows the information about the colors in this area:
+When you click in the image with the eyedropper, it displays a Color Ring with 5 sectors that shows the information about the colors in this area:

 1. Gradient line with the current color in the center, on the left side is +30% black, and on the right side +30% white.